 That’s four guys making big dollars, and one making the league minimum.

-Bill Walker presents an intriguing possibility.
-He’s young.
-He’s cheap.
+Bill Walker is an intriguing player: He’s young.
 He’s tall.
-He’s chiseled.
 He’s athletic.
 He’s explosive.
 He can defend.
 And he can shoot.

 Walker followed suit the next year.
 But not without incident.

 He and Mayo wanted to play high school ball together.
 But they also wanted to play the AAU circuit together.
-The AAU circuit was home to all the high-profile summer exposure camps, and a critical step to gaining national recognition.
-It was therefore also home to some of the most influential coaches in a youngster’s life.
-AAU coach Dwaine Barnes had particular influence over Mayo and Walker, so much so that Mayo referred to him at the time as his “grandfather” despite having no actual blood relationship.
+The AAU circuit was home to all the high-profile summer exposure camps, and a critical step toward gaining national recognition, more-so than even high school ball itself.
+It was therefore home to some of the most influential coaches in a youngster’s life.
+AAU coach Dwaine Barnes had particular influence over Mayo and Walker, so much so that Mayo would live with Barnes for a time and refer to him as his “grandfather.”

-Walker was to be a ninth grader, technically the start of his high school career, while Mayo was still an eighth grader.
+Walker was to be a ninth grader, technically the start of his high school career while Mayo, having been held back a year, was still an eighth grader.
 The distinction was critical, since it meant the two would no longer be eligible to play together on Mayo’s 14-and-under AAU team.
-The two were AAU teammates, leading the D1 Greyhounds of Cincinnati to a national championship, the previous summer.
+The two had lead the D1 Greyhounds of Cincinnati to a national championship as teammates the previous summer.
 And while Mayo was eligible to move up a year in AAU to play alongside Walker, it would have necessitated they both play for a different team, in a different age group, without the virtual promise of an AAU championship, coached by someone other than Barnes.

 Walker’s mother, at the urging of Barnes, attempted to register her son at Rose Hill as an eighth grader.
 But all the eighth grade spots were filled.
 So he was forced to enroll as a ninth grader.